 ". . .
 Oh."

 When she didn't move or say something for a while, Inuyasha bit his lip, his earlier urge to make her mad seeming stupid to him now; he didn't really want her mad at him.
 At least, not like this—he'd just wanted to annoy her.
-He hated it when she was really, actually mad, beyond the usual arguments mad.
-Or really hurt.
-It didn't happen a whole lot, but when she really took their banters to heart, he would usually suffer the consequences for at the very least a week . . . if he was lucky.
+He hated it when she was actually mad, beyond the usual arguments mad.
+Or hurt.
+It didn't happen a whole lot, but when she truly took their banters to heart, he would usually suffer the consequences for at the very least a week . . . if he was lucky.

 His ears lowered into his hair at the mere thought.

 "Kagome?" he asked softly, and winced at the way he sounded like a kicked puppy, even to his ears.
 "You're not . . . really mad, are you?"

 She sighed, and leaned against his shoulder, her eyes closed.
 "No, not really, I guess."

 A moment of peaceful silence passed, before Inuyasha decided that it was safe to wrap an arm around her waist without her 'sitting' him again.